memcallen/EveMarketTool/docs/README.md

     - color: the cell color (required for colors)
        - Is the plaintext color (ie red, blue, green, etc)
  - Returns same as translateTable

-String filter:get(String)
- - Gets a property from the filter window
- - Returns nil if none found

-void filter:set(String, String)
- - Sets a property for the filter window
- - Properties are global unless EveMarketTool restarted